aconverse/scrimshady/README.md

-# ShaderHost
+# Scrim Shady
-A tiny win32 app to act as a host when playing with shaders
+A tiny win32 app to apply a shader to the pixels underneath.